 Your GP usually receives copies of letters relating to any physical or mental health care.
 It is considered good practice to share information about your care and treatment with your GP.

 I will write a letter after each appointment to document the discussion we have had, the advice I have given you, and the plan we agree together for your care and treatment.
 I usually send this letter to your GP and will send you a copy.
 However, if there is information that you do not want to be shared with your GP then please let me know.
+Information sharing will always be discussed at your first appointment.

 Please tell me if you do not want copies of letters to be sent to you, or if you do not want letters to be sent to your home address.
 Also, please tell me as soon as possible if I have misunderstood anything or made any errors in any letters so that I can correct these as soon as possible.